 What distinguishes a non-immigrant visa from an immigrant visa is that the non-immigrant visa only allows a person to enter temporarily, whereas an immigrant visa holder can enter and stay permanently.
 Immigrant visas are discussed in the section called Permanent Visas.

 At the border, the non-immigrant visa holder can be admitted to the U.S. in the particular immigration status indicated on the visa.
 How long someone can be admitted to the U.S. depends on which immigration status they are admitted.
 A person admitted in one status can often change their status in order to stay for a different purpose.
 For example, someone admitted to attend school may want to change their immigration status to one of the employer-sponsored non-immigrant visas once they graduate and find a job (provided that their new employer is willing to sponsor them).
 Several types of non-immigrant visas also allow a person to extend their status and thereby extend their stay in the U.S.

 Our firm can help you obtain the visa category that is right for you, and assist you in the process of changing status from your current category to the new category.
 In appropriate cases, we can also obtain legal status and work authorization for your dependent family members.
 The following is a brief list of the most commonly used temporary working visa categories:

 H-1B Specialty Occupation

-The H-1B visa is a nonimmigrant classification used by a foreign national who will be employed temporarily in a specialty occupation or as a fashion model of distinguished merit and ability.
+is a nonimmigrant classification used by a foreign national who will be employed temporarily in a specialty occupation or as a fashion model of distinguished merit and ability.
 Under current law, there is an annual limit of 65,000 aliens who may be issued a visa or otherwise provided H-1B status with up to 20,000 additional H-1B slots available to graduates of U.S. master’s degree (or higher) programs.

 L-1 Intracompany Transfers